single-cell-data/SOMA/brainstorming.md

 For the entire `SOMAExperiment`, the index domain for the elements within `obsp`, `obsm`, `obs_ms` and `X` (first dimension) are the values defined by the `obs` `SOMADataFrame` `__rowid` column.
 For each `SOMAMeasurement`, the index domain for `varp`, `varm`, `var_ms` and `X` (second dimension) are the values defined by the `var` `SOMADataFrame` `__rowid` column in the same measurement set.
 In other words, all predefined fields in the `SOMAMeasurement` share a common `obsid` and `varid` domain, which is defined by the contents of the respective columns in `obs` and `var` SOMADataFrames.

 As with other SOMACollections, the `SOMAExperiment` and `SOMAMeasurement` also have a `metadata` field, and may contain other user-defined elements.
 Keys in a `SOMAExperiment` and `SOMAMeasurement` beginning with the characters `_`, `.`, or `$` are reserved for ad hoc use, and will not be utilized by this specification.
-All other keys are reserved for future future specifications.
+All other keys are reserved for future specifications.

 > ⚠️ **Issue** - the utility of `obs_ms` and `var_ms` are still in debate, and we may remove them.